Serving Bedford, Windham and surrounding towns

 According to the Center for Disease Control, Lyme disease is now the most common vector-borne infection in humans in the United States.
-New Hampshire now has the highest incidence of Lyme disease in the country.
+New Hampshire now has the highest incidence of Lyme disease in the country and rural towns like Bedford and Windham are no exception.
 Much of this is due to the high concentration of tick populations and residential homes surrounded by ideal tick habitats.

 Where does Lyme disease come from?
 The blacklegged tick (Ixodes scapularis), also known as the deer tick, is the second-most common type of tick in New Hampshire, and is the primary transmitter of Lyme disease.
 It is most common in the southeast, throughout particularly in Rockingham, Hillsborough and Strafford counties.
 The incidents of Lyme disease in this region are also highest in the state.